Physical Education

 Out of School Learning (OSL) and Extra-Curricular Activities

 The department is proud to offer a diverse extra-curricular timetable which changes throughout the school year.
-Clubs take place at lunchtime as well as after school.
-There is also the opportunity for students to compete against other schools in the Swale district in football, athletics, handball, basketball, badminton, tennis, netball, hockey, sports hall athletics, rounders, badminton and cricket.
-OSL for Cambridge National (KS4) and Cambridge Technical (KS5) students takes place on a Friday after school to provide additional learning opportunities.
-Students can access a full extra-curricular timetable on the school notice board.
+Clubs are run at lunch time as well as after school.
+There is also the opportunity for pupils to compete against other schools in the Swale district in football, athletics, handball, basketball, badminton, tennis, netball, hockey, sports hall athletics, rounders, badminton and cricket.